freeCodeCamp/chinese/chinese/articles/front-end-developer-vs-back-end-developer-definition-and-meaning-in-practice.md

 And some people are the opposite, where they are strongest dealing with building APIs in the back end of an application and while they can build out a UI, it might be more of a prototype-like experience than a fleshed out application.

-## So what is the difference between Front End Development and Back End Development?
+## So what is the difference between Front End Development and Back End Development

 Even if you are a full stack developer, that doesn’t mean there’s not a division of responsibilities.